Types of links

 For example:

-The employer must make 'reasonable adjustments' for disabled staff.
+The employer must make reasonable adjustments for disabled employees.

 Passive links do not need to begin with a verb.
-If you want to instruct the user to do something, use a CTA link.
+If you want to instruct the user to do something, use a call to action link.

 Lists of links